Search for Dark Photons between 16.96--19.52 $\mu$eV with the HAYSTAC Experiment: Abstract

 \section{Abstract}

-We report dark photon results from HAYSTAC Phase II using data from previously reported axion searches.
+We report dark photon results from HAYSTAC phase II using data from previously reported axion searches.
 Additionally, we present an analysis of an unpublished dataset covering a region between \SI{19.46}{}--\SI{19.52}{\micro\eV}.
 This region overlaps with a recently reported dark photon signal at \SI{19.5}{\micro\eV} with a kinetic coupling strength of $|\chi_{\text{rand}}| \simeq 6.5 \times 10^{-15}$ resulting from a reanalysis of previously published data from the TASEH collaboration.
 Given HAYSTAC's sensitivity, if such a signal were present, it would have appeared as a large \PIIeDPSigma excess above the noise.
 However, no such signal was observed.
 We thus exclude couplings \PIIeDPJointAgg at the 90\% confidence level over the newly reported region.
 In addition, using our previously reported axion data, we exclude couplings \PIIDPJointAgg between \SI{16.96}{}--\SI{19.46}{\micro\eV} at the 90\% confidence level.

-The dark photon is a hypothetical massive vector boson that could serve as a dark matter candidate when generated via the misalignment mechanism in the early universe, similar to the mechanisms proposed for axions and axion-like particles~\cite{Arias2012}.
+The dark photon is a hypothetical massive vector boson, often considered a viable dark matter candidate alongside axions and axion-like particles~\cite{Arias2012}.
 Dark photons arise from the simplest form of a ``dark sector" model, which introduces an additional U(1) symmetry to the standard model.
 Aside from gravity, the only interaction between dark photons and standard model particles is kinetic mixing between dark photons and photons that would cause dark photons to oscillate to photons with mixing strength given by $\chi$~\cite{Fabbrichesi2020}.

 Dark photon analyses can be carried out by reinterpreting existing axion exclusions from haloscope experiments~\cite{darkphoton_handbook,darkphoton_sumita}.
 Haloscopes consist of a tunable resonant cavity placed in a strong magnetic field, enabling axion-photon conversion where axions convert to photons via the inverse Primakoff effect~\cite{Sikivie:1983ip_halotheory,Sikivie:1985yu_halotheory}.
 These cavities are also sensitive to kinetic mixing between dark photons and photons, which, unlike axion-photon conversion, can take place with or without the magnetic field.